xc-liu/xc-liu/README.md

 ### Hi there, I am Xuecong Liu 👋

 Hi!
 I'm Xuecong, and some of you know me as Sabrina.
-I am a master's student in Machine Learning at KTH Royal Institute of Technology in Sweden, on an exchange study at Politecnico di Milano!
+I am a master's student in Machine Learning at KTH Royal Institute of Technology in Sweden, currently on an exchange study at Politecnico di Milano!
 I have a backgroud in physics and have research experience in astrophysics.

 🔭 I'm currently working on outside-vehicle air quality prediction at [CabinAir](https://cabinair.com/en/), [BlueAir](https://www.blueair.com/).
 In my spare time, I work on NLP projects (text summarisation, etc.) at [Riedia](http://www.riedia.com/), a news startup, as a co-founder and Machine Learning engineer.